Elo Kiddies

-"ELO Kiddies" is a song originally released by Cheap Trick on the 1977 album Cheap Trick.
+"Elo Kiddies" (also written "ELO Kiddies") is a song originally released by Cheap Trick on the 1977 album Cheap Trick.
 It was written by Rick Nielsen, Cheap Trick's lead guitarist and primary songwriter.
-It was released as a single twice, in 1977 as an A-side backed by "Speak Now Or Forever Hold Your Peace", and in 1979 as the B-side of the live "Ain't That a Shame" from Cheap Trick at Budokan.
+It was released as a single twice, in 1977 as an A-side backed by "Speak Now or Forever Hold Your Peace", and in 1979 as the B-side of the live "Ain't That a Shame" from Cheap Trick at Budokan.

 "Elo Kiddies" has been included on a number of Cheap Trick's live and compilation albums, including Budokan II and other anniversary editions of Cheap Trick at Budokan, Sex, America, Cheap Trick and The Essential Cheap Trick.

 Meaning

 "Elo Kiddies" is driven by Bun E. Carlos' drumming and Nielsen's power chords on the guitar.
 The sardonic lyrics include several double entendres and the song has been interpreted in multiple ways, even by members of the band.
 The most basic meaning is as a "hello, goodbye" story.
 Nielsen viewed the song as being about the "real maniacs from nuclear power plants".
 Another interpretation is that the song expresses a "cynical view of education."
 Cheap Trick drummer Bun E. Carlos, who considers this song one of his favorites, interpreted the song as telling kids to "go out and have fun and go nuts and go completely wild", but that even deeper is that the kids need to do this fast before they get older and have ulcers and headaches.
 Basically, Carlos sums up his view of the song's message as "let's have fun, but better have it now."
 Even the song's title is a play on words, since the "Elo" could simply mean "hello", or it could be "ELO", implying the song borrows ideas from the Electric Light Orchestra.
 Author Steve Taylor has noted that the song is "vaguely autobiographical" and that it recognizes the band's admiration of Electric Light Orchestra founder Roy Wood.